 - Click on the blue help widget on the right edge of each screen of your event site.
 This is where you’ll find our entire library of illustrated help articles and videos and contact our support team.
 Your entire history of help requests will be stored in the Contact Support section.
 Our responses will appear here AND be sent to your email inbox - so be sure to white-label email@example.com in any spam filters you use.

 NOTE: We really prefer that you send your tickets in via the help widget.
 But if you send in a help ticket via email, please include two pieces of data - the URL of the auction site you are working on, and the name of your organization.
 (These are automatically included in tickets sent through the help widget).
 We work with thousands of organizations per year, and although we’d love to recognize all of the chairs by name we don’t.

-- Learn about all of the help tools for getting started and finding answers here.
+- Sign up for our weekly Getting Started Webinar.
+Learn about all of the help tools for getting started and finding answers here.
 If you prefer to view our Help Materials in a separate tab, bookmark http://schoolauction.help

 - Start off like a Pro with these quick tips for navigating your event site and the basic tools used throughout the software.

 - Review the Decision Points section of our online documentation.

 - Download the Quick Orientation document, and read it.

 - Now you’re really ready to get started!
 Provide access for the rest of your team by creating user records, then inviting them to set up their own password.

 NOTE: The Invitation system is a key tool to learn and embrace early.
 The software uses invitations to provide your supporters with easy access to the online functions of your event site.
 The emailed invitations contain a personalized link which brings each recipient to the desired page/form, logged in and ready to go.
 You can invite selected supporters to donate, buy tickets, place online bids and much, more more.

 - Make sure the Event and Org Info listed on your site is correct.